DrK-Lo/MVP-H2F-HatcheryField/notebook/20250731_group_meeting.md

     - Review contents of the supplement as they come up during the results review
 - Review methods for the same, if time
 - Decide how/if to present disease data
     - KEB note: I think the quasi-quantitative presentation of disease in Figure 1 is not adequate and will get flagged by reviewers.
-Madeline's qPCR data is much more informative but would be somewhat ad hoc to include now.
+Madeline's qPCR data is obviously very informative but maybe somewhat ad hoc to include now?
 I think we should consider removing what we have now in Figure 1.
-- If you know the answer to anything in yellow, fill it in
+- Fill in anything in yellow highlighter!
 - Sign up for your CRediT contributions
 - Please add ORCIDs to top of paper